 If this sounds good to you, nothing stops you from publishing your place right now.
 We can’t give you an estimate on possible free earnings as these depend on location, accommodation type, amenities, etc.

 Are you crazy about cats and dogs?
 Do you love playing with and taking care of animals?
 If yes, you can generate a good income by becoming a pet sitter.

 This isn’t an online or remote job.
 Instead, it’s a job that won’t require you to leave your home as you will be caring for animals.
 Often, pet-owners who go on holidays or business trips struggle with finding a pet sitter.
 They are prepared to pay good money if you guarantee that their furry friend will be taken good care of.

 Pet sitters don’t need anything special, really.
-You can invest in food and water bowls or request that customers bring their own.
+You can invest about 100 dollars in food and water bowls or request that customers bring their own.
 You may need to buy crates if you plan to care for several animals at a time.
 Toys can come in handy too.
 Other than that, your home and backyard are more than enough.

 Considering that you can potentially make up to $1,000 per month, you can do pet sitting as a full-time job.

 Would you like a flexible home-based job that doesn’t come with a long list of experience?
 Can you type fast?
 In that case, a transcriptionist can be an excellent option for you.

 Transcription is literally typing what you hear.
 Transcriptionists usually get an audio file, which can be anything from a medical lecture to interviews, and then turn it into a written copy.
 This position usually won’t come with prior experience requirements, and employers often provide introductory training for new employees.